vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/005/05_sutapAvne_sutA.md

 <details><summary>Griffith</summary>

-May Agni, sapient-minded Priest, truthful, most gloriously great,
+Nigh to the Soma-drinker come, for his enjoyment, these pure drops,
-   The God, come hither with the Gods.
+     The Somas mingled with the curd.
 </details>

 <details><summary>Geldner</summary>